 Admit it: you love it when people compliment you on how cute your dog is.
-In fact, you’d like your dog to be the cutest dog in the neighborhood.
+You’d like your dog to be the cutest dog in the neighborhood.
 So how can you keep them looking fresh?

 The number one way to keep your dog looking in tip-top shape is to care for their coat.
 Fur is one of the first things people notice when admiring a dog – and it’s what everyone loves to pet!
 Here are four ways to keep your dog’s fur looking sharp.